carpentries-incubator/high-dimensional-stats-r/_episodes/03-regression-feature-selection.md

 questions:
 - "Why would we want to find a subset of features that are associated with an outcome?"
-- "How should we *not* select features?"
 - "How can we iteratively find a good subset of our features variables to use for regression?"
 - "What are some risks and downsides of iterative feature selection?"
 objectives:
-- "Understand multiple regression in a biomedical context."
+- "Understand feature selection for multiple regression in a biomedical context."
 - "Understand how to fit a stepwise regression model."
 keypoints:
+- "Feature selection can help us to understand the mechanisms behind an outcome, or to predict an outcome from some easy-to-gather features (or both)."
 - "Sets of features can be more predictive and provide a better explanation than a single feature alone."
+- "Best subset selection is a powerful but expensive way to select features."
-- "Stepwise regression allows us to find a set of features that are associated with an outcome (eg, age)."
+- "Forward stepwise regression allows us to find a set of features that are associated with an outcome (eg, cancer volume)."
+- "Reverse stepwise regression allows us to take a predictive set of features and remove those that are less strongly predictive."
-- "Stepwise regression is not very efficient."
+- "Stepwise regression may not be very efficient."
-# - "Stepwise regression will tend to retain only one
-#   feature out of many that are correlated."
 math: yes
 ---